ISISComputingGroup/ibex_developers_manual/backend_system/The-MySQL-Database.md

 To restart mysql right click on the service and click restart.
 Note that a running IBEX instrument seems to have some problems with this; so will also need to be restarted (block server said `Error executing command on database: Unable to get connection from pool: `).

+# Change Password:

+Update the sql server password using: "c:\Program Files\MySQL\MySQL Server 5.7\bin\mysqladmin.exe" -u root -p password It will then prompt for the old password followed by the new password which is found in the passwords doc.